jdiehl/async-network/README.md

 ## Installation

-To compile and install AsyncNetwork, run `makeImage`.
-This will compile two versions of the AsyncNetwork framework: a dynamic framework to be used on Mac OS X and a static framework to be used on iOS or the iOS Simulator.
-The compiled frameworks will be placed into `dist/`
+Check out the submodules (AsyncSocket):

-### Install as Shared Dynamic Framework (Mac OS X)
+    git submodule init

-1. Copy `AsyncNetwork.framework` to `/Library/Frameworks/`
+    git submodule update

-2. Add the framework to your project: (Summary of main target) Click "+"" below "Linked Frameworks and Libraries" and select `AsyncNetwork.framework` from the list.
+Compile AsyncNetwork (requires Xcode Command Line Tools):

-3. Add `#import <AsyncNetwork/AsyncNetwork.h>` to any file that uses the framework.
+    run `make`

-Note that AsyncNetwork must be installed as a shared framework on all machines that run your application.
+This will compile AsyncNetwork for Mac in `dist/mac` and iOS in `dist/ios`.

-### Install as Embedded Framework (Mac OS X or iOS)
+The compiled AsyncNetwork Framework can be directly imported into your project:

-1. Add a "Copy Files" Build Phase to your main target
+1. Drag `AsyncNetwork.framework` from `dist/ios` or `dist/mac` to your project
-2. Change Destination to "Frameworks"
+2. Add a "Copy Files" Build Phase to your main target
-3. Drag `AsyncNetwork.framework` (dynamic or static version) into the list of files
+3. Change Destination to "Frameworks"

-This method does not rely on an installed version of the framework but instead copy AsyncNetwork into the application bundle.
+4. Drag `AsyncNetwork.framework` (dynamic or static version) into the list of files

 ## License (MIT)